-Read on, to read more details on these 4 Islamic locations for prayer, lets get started.
+Read on to read more details on these 4 Islamic locations for prayer, lets’s get started.

 Al Medinah Mosque

 Founded in 1991, Al Medinah is one of the most prominent mosques in Brighton.
 This mosque has served not only as a place to worship Allah but also a place where local Muslim residents gather and celebrate Islamic festivals.

 The two-story mosque has a separate entrance for men and women.
 Each prayer room is facilitated with the ablution area and also toilets.
 If you visit this mosque on weekends, you may see students reciting the Quran as the Mosque also run a madrasa for boys and girls.

 Situated on a hill overlooking the ocean, Al Medinah can easily be reached by approximately three minutes of walking from the seafront.
-It is also close to other famous tourist sights of Brighton such as the iconic British Airways i360 and the West Pier.
+It is also close to Brighton’s famous tourist sights, such as the iconic British Airways i360 and the West Pier.
 Another great news is that plenty of halal restaurants are located nearby.

 Al Quds Mosque

 Founded in the late 1970s, Al Quds (also called Brighton Mosque) is the first mosque to be established in the city of Brighton.
 This mosque serves as an important symbol that promotes the visibility of the Muslim community in the city.
 It always has its doors open to provide a place of worship for any Muslim group.
 Here at Al Quds, you can peacefully perform your obligatory prayers as this mosque is located in a quiet residential area.
-They also have their own parking spaces where you can park your vehicles conveniently.
+They also have parking spaces where you can conveniently park your vehicles.

 Shah Jalal Mosque

 Shah Jalal Mosque and Cultural centre are conveniently located in the central area of Hove, a constituent part of the city of Brighton.
 Although smaller compared to previously mentioned mosques, Shah Jalal has enough space to accommodate mass prayers.
 This newly renovated mosque also has excellent facilities with a peaceful atmosphere.
 They also host Friday prayers regularly.